xamarin/Xamarin.Social/GettingStarted.md

 ## 4. Call the API

-If you want to do more than just share, you can access the API using request objects from the service:
+If you want to do more than just sharing `Items`, you can access social APIs directly by generating request objects from the `Service`:

 ```csharp
 var request = facebook.CreateRequest (